Private Acquisition

 Swipe to see more →

 Gardening.TV is not being positioned at these price points.
 These comparables establish a ceiling and a precedent: when a category is large, participatory, and underbranded digitally, the definitional address carries measurable enterprise value.
+For category-specific deal context, see our analysis of the largest gardening acquisitions and funding rounds, 2015–2026.
 Figures sourced from Wikipedia, DNJournal, GoDaddy, and public sale reporting.

 What Gardening.TV could become.

 Gardening is the rare category where the audience is enormous, the spend is recurring, the content is inexhaustible, and no one has built the flagship.
 YouTube is overflowing with gardening creators.
+The largest channels have millions of subscribers each.
 TikTok's plant and garden communities push billions of views.
-Streaming audiences have proven willing to sit with long-form, slow, instructional content — from cooking to woodworking to restoration craft.
+Streaming audiences have proven willing to sit with long-form, slow, instructional content, from cooking to woodworking to restoration craft.
 Gardening fits this template perfectly and has no equivalent destination.

 The name does not describe a company.
 It describes a category.
 The right owner inherits both.